 Serious question for you guys, do you like chocolate?
 Anyone with me?
 I feel like I am not the only one having a love affair with chocolate.

 All that said, I love chocolate treats that are nourishing, easy to make, and decadent.
 So say hello to my easy black bean brownies recipe.

-Vegan black bean brownies are fudgy protein brownies using black beans as a main ingredient.
+Vegan black bean brownies are fudgy protein brownies using black beans as the main ingredient.
 Most of you know that black beans are high in protein and also a great source of iron on a vegan diet.
-Therefore, black beans brownies are the best vegan chocolate dessert to indulge on a sweet treats while bringing powerful nutrients to your body.
+Therefore, black beans brownies are the best vegan chocolate dessert to indulge in sweet treats while bringing powerful nutrients to your body.

 Easy black bean brownies

 Did I say that this is a simple black bean brownies recipe?
-They are definetly the fastest brownies to make.
+They are definitely the fastest brownies to make.
 All you need is a food processor, 5 minutes and the vegan brownie batter is ready.
 Who’s not to love a quick easy vegan brownie recipe, right?
-This is the ingredients you need, and some tips, to make those decadent fudgy black bean bronwies perfect everytime:
+This is the ingredients you need, and some tips, to make those decadent fudgy black bean brownies perfect every time:

 - Coconut oil – or any nut or seed oil you like.
-Vegetable will work too if desired
+Vegetable oils would work too if desired.

-- Flaxmeal – the tiny amount used in this recipe had the best chew to the brownies.
-You can also use ground chia seeds
+- Flaxseed meal – the tiny amount used in this recipe had the best chew to the brownies.
+You can also use ground chia seeds.

 - Baking powder

 - Dark chocolate chips – this is optional, you can also use walnuts, pecan or vegan sugar-free chocolate chips to decrease sugar.